OmarMahmoud11/Library-Management/README.md

 - MySQL (database)

 # API Documentation
-● Implement RESTful endpoints to handle the following operations:
-● Book management endpoints:
+**Book management endpoints:**
-● GET /api/books: Retrieve a list of all books.
+  - GET /api/books: Retrieve a list of all books.
-● GET /api/books/{id}: Retrieve details of a specific book by ID.
+  - GET /api/books/{id}: Retrieve details of a specific book by ID.
-● POST /api/books: Add a new book to the library.
+  - POST /api/books: Add a new book to the library.
-● PUT /api/books/{id}: Update an existing book's information.
+  - PUT /api/books/{id}: Update an existing book's information.
-● DELETE /api/books/{id}: Remove a book from the library.
+  - DELETE /api/books/{id}: Remove a book from the library.
-● Patron management endpoints:
+**Patron management endpoints:**
-● GET /api/patrons: Retrieve a list of all patrons.
+  - GET /api/patrons: Retrieve a list of all patrons.
-● GET /api/patrons/{id}: Retrieve details of a specific patron by ID.
+  - GET /api/patrons/{id}: Retrieve details of a specific patron by ID.
-● POST /api/patrons: Add a new patron to the system.
+  - POST /api/patrons: Add a new patron to the system.
-● PUT /api/patrons/{id}: Update an existing patron's information.
+  - PUT /api/patrons/{id}: Update an existing patron's information.
-● DELETE /api/patrons/{id}: Remove a patron from the system.
+  - DELETE /api/patrons/{id}: Remove a patron from the system.
-● Borrowing endpoints:
+**Borrowing endpoints:**
-● POST /api/borrow/{bookId}/patron/{patronId}: Allow a patron to borrow a book.
+  - POST /api/borrow/{bookId}/patron/{patronId}: Allow a patron to borrow a book.
-● PUT /api/return/{bookId}/patron/{patronId}: Record the return of a borrowed book by a patron.
+  - PUT /api/return/{bookId}/patron/{patronId}: Record the return of a borrowed book by a patron.

 # Contributors
 **Omar Mahmoud**